Bartley C of E Junior School

 If you have initial concerns about a child already attending our school, please contact their class teacher in the first instance.

-Our Governor for SEND is Mrs Cathy Davies who is responsible for making sure that the necessary support is made for any child who attends the school who has SEND, can be contacted via the School Office.
+Our Governor for SEND is Mrs Cathy Davies who is responsible for making sure that the necessary support is made for any child who attends the school who has SEND, and can be contacted via the School Office.

 Email: info@hampshiresendiass.co.uk

-Reviewed with Parental Consultation November 2022
+Reviewed with Parental Consultation November 2023